developmentseed/titiler/docs/examples/code/working_with_signed_urls.md

 ### 1. URL Encoding

-The easiest way (from the application POV) to allow complex URL, is to allow encoded url as input parameter.
+The easiest way (from the application's point of view) to allow complex URLs is to allow an encoded url as an input parameter.

 ```python
 import base64